-Valley West School includes a computer laboratory which allows for class computer instruction and research.
-In order to provide access to the most current, comprehensive, and diverse information available, our computers are networked to the Internet.
+Valley West School includes an inventory of Chrome books, laptop computers and tablets which allow for class computer instruction and research.
+In order to provide access to the most current, comprehensive, and diverse information available, our computers are connected to the Internet.